 at the end of this row you will have a “u” shaped indent in top of rows

-2nd Rnd 1 (row 25)- Sc around entire outside perimeter of slipper, you will be doing this blindly but it will be approx. 1sc for every sc st and 2sc for every dc st that you are stitching in to.
+2nd Round 1 (row 25) – Sc around entire outside perimeter of slipper, you will be doing this blindly but it will be approx. 1sc for every sc st and 2sc for every dc st that you are stitching in to.
 Be sure to insert hook under at least two strands of yarn so that you don’t get “holes” around the stitches, but try not to go through too many strands or it will look sloppy.

 -Before moving on to next step determine these two points- 1) The most narrow part of the slipper (which should be between the last dc row and 1st sc row of sole) AND 2) the desired width of toe section, paying mind to the two corners where toes meet sides.
-In each subsequent round you will be dec2tog at these 4 places.
-It may be easier to mark this points with stitch markers.
+In each subsequent round, you will be placing a dec2tog at these 4 places.
+It may be easier to mark these points with stitch markers.

-2nd Rnd 3 thru 4 (row 27-28)- dc around back and sides of slipper, at most narrow part dec2tog (starting the dec2tog stitch in the stich that was created with the dec2tog of the previous row.
+2nd Rounds 3 thru 4 (rows 27-28) – dc around back and sides of slipper, at most narrow part dec2tog (starting the dec2tog stitch in the stitch that was created with the dec2tog of the previous row.
 Dec2tog at 1st corner of toe section, sc across toe section, dec2tog at 2nd corner.

-2nd Rnd 5 (row 29)- sl st around entire perimeter of slipper and fasten off.
+2nd Round 5 (row 29) – sl st around entire perimeter of slipper and fasten off.
 Finish off beginning magic circle by weaving in ends.